kaicheng/jobmux/README.md

 jobmux only keep stdout and stdin sorted.
 If the jobs interference in environment variables, files, etc, the behavior is undefined.

+### Cautions

+jobmux caches all the outputs if previous jobs doesn't finish.
+The worst case is the first job finishes after all the other jobs, and jobmux caches all the outputs.
+Be prepared for that!

 ### Arguments
 Check `jobmux -h` for arguments.